attaryz/pkg-version/README.md

 2. To add custom exclusion patterns, click the gear icon in the view's title bar
 3. Manage exclusions from the extension settings

+### Using the File Info View

+1. Open the "PACKAGE VERSIONS" view in the sidebar
+2. Select the "File Info" tab
+3. Open any file in the editor to see its information
+4. For manifest files (package.json, composer.json, etc.), you'll see:
+   - Runtime information (Node.js, PHP, Python, etc.)
+   - Language information
+   - Package manager details
+5. For other files, you'll see basic file type and language information
+6. The view updates automatically when you switch between files

 ### Commands

 The extension provides several commands that can be accessed via the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`):